 "Wait a second, wasn't Tonks was trained by Moody?" said Harry in confusion.

 "Indeed she was, though that was the years prior to the Tri-Wizard Tournament.
 It's too bad that she never visited during the event, no doubt she'd have noticed something was off."
 Dumbledore shook his head slightly.
 "Unfortunately that didn't happen and Voldemort was able to return.
 Now at this point, he was still quite weak, however, you escaped once again.
 Your uncanny ability to foil him thus far made Voldemort think that maybe he was missing something.
-So while he recovered his strength, built up his foundation and prepared to come out in the open, he also hunted the prophecy, which he knew absolutely nothing about beyond the words he'd been told.
+So while he recovered his strength, built up his foundation and prepared to come out in the open, he also hunted the prophesy, which he knew absolutely nothing about beyond the words he'd been told.
 This, along with his dislike of doing anything that hasn't already been well planned out, was what took him so long to make his move."

 "But now he has," said Harry, frowning, "and now it's real.
 Everything has changed."